glapointe7/CaterpillarTubePricing/CodeBook.md

 #### comp_[type].csv
 EXPLAIN EACH FILE

 These files contain the information classified type of components.
-The main types are: Adapter, Boss, Elbow, Float, Hfl, Nut, Sleeve, Straight, Tee and Threaded.
+The main types are: adaptor, boss, elbow, float, hfl, nut, sleeve, straight, tee, other and threaded.
 The other components are listed in the file comp_other.csv.
 These components are not part of the main types.

 Note that each `component_id` is unique.
 The list of all components used in files `comp_[type].csv` corresponds exactly to the list of components in the file `components.csv`.